Fair Assortment Planning: 1/2-Approx. Algorithm for Problem (SUB-DUAL)

-We first present a $1/2$-approx. algorithm for general instances of Problem \eqref{eq:subdual}, by using the key transformation to an infinite series of knapsack problems $\max_{W\ge 0} \kpcard{W, K}$.
-Combining this with the fair Ellipsoid-based framework in Section \ref{sec:elipsoid}, we obtain a \emph{$1/2$-approx. fair ellipsoid-based algorithm} for general instances of our problem.
+Leveraging the transformation to $\max_{W\ge 0} \kpcard{W, K}$, we first devise a $1/2$-approx. algorithm for general instances of Problem \eqref{eq:subdual}.
+This, along with the fair Ellipsoid-based framework from Section \ref{sec:elipsoid}, yields our \emph{$1/2$-approx. fair Ellipsoid-based algorithm}.

-In Section \ref{sec:profile-notion}, we start by discussing the LP relaxation of our knapsack problems and introducing an important notion of \emph{profile}, which is the key to the design of our $1/2$-approx. algorithm.
-In Section \ref{sec:half-approx-description}, we present our $1/2$-approx. algorithm for $\max_{W\ge 0} \kpcard{W, K}$ and describe our main intuitions behind each step.
-In Section \ref{sec:half-approx-performance}, we formally characterize the approximation ratio and time complexity of our $1/2$-approx. algorithm.